- Learn strategies for identifying a research topic

 So if you are the kind of person who struggles to pull a topic out of thin air, you can stop worrying about that now.
 In this chapter we propose a different strategy: read some introductory material on your topic, write down what captures your attention, and then connect it to what you care about.
 Even if you don’t struggle with brainstorming topics, try this approach and see how it compares.

 Start by reading the material that your instructor provides.
 (Sometimes your instructor won’t provide any, or it won’t spark any ideas for you.
 That’s ok.
-Below we’ll cover how to find your own introduction to a topic.)
+We’ll cover how to find your own introduction to a topic in a minute.)

 There are many different kinds of reading, and they are all ok.
 You may do a lot of skimming when first learning about a topic.
 You may skim most of an article or chapter and then find one section that really grabs you, then slow down and read that more carefully.
 You may skim a source once and decide to try something else, or you may decide it’s worth a second closer reading.
 (You might be surprised at what it’s possible to miss when you only read something once.)